 In our example we have two different AlwaysOn Availability Groups configured:

 The SharePoint 2013 farm example ends up in the following virtual host demands:

 3 x 1 TB (Databases)

 To be able to have a single virtual host in maintenance, but still have redundancy we need to plan for at least three virtual hosts.
 But even in this case one of the two can fail.
-Therefore you need to protect yourself from a failure while having on virtual host in maintenance.
-The disk subsystem is connected to each host by fibre channel or iSCSI on a dedicated 10GB network.
+Therefore you need to protect yourself from a failure while having on a virtual host in maintenance.
+The disk subsystem is connected to each host by fiber channel or iSCSI on a dedicated 10GB network.